 The Satan Bug by Ian Stuart

 5. The Satan Bug by Ian Stuart.
-This is another old book – from the sixties – but in this case technology has definitely not neutered the bad guy.
-Somebody steals botulism and genetically engineered poliovirus from a lab, and the latter is a virus which could rapidly destroy all human life on Earth.
-Of course, it’s an eco terrorist, threatening the entire population of the country (apparently mad enough to kill themselves too).
+This is another old book – from the sixties – but in this case, technology has definitely not neutered the bad guy.
+Somebody steals botulism and genetically engineered poliovirus from a lab, and the latter is a virus that could rapidly destroy all human life on Earth.
+Of course, it’s an eco-terrorist, threatening the entire population of the country (apparently mad enough to kill themselves too).
 It’s a British book, so may have some differences from what the US will expect.
 And, of course, the ending is a bit of a twist.
 It also exists in the form of a “loosely adapted” movie from 1965.

 There are, of course, plenty more bio thrillers out there, including some that focus on toxins rather than diseases (Neal Stephenson’s excellent Zodiac comes to mind).
 But these five are a good selection to start with if you want some scary medical-focused reading – and a reminder of why we really need to be careful with those smallpox vials.